 If Bandzoogle is powering your website already, this is a no brainer.
 It features many native solutions such as offering fan incentives to build your list (free song/album downloads), and automatic geo-location to help better identify where your fans are (great for booking!).

 Other options for a mailing list service include MailChimp, which is a great standalone email marketing platform, though it doesn’t have a direct focus on music marketing.
 It’s free up to 2000 subscribers, and you can easily embed the signup form onto your website.
-There is also FanBridge, which is another easy to use, standalone email marketing service.
-However, there is no free option (plans start at $19.99/month).
+You can also check out EmailToolTester.com's nice breakdown of the top free email marketing tools, and there's also FanBridge, although it doesn't have a free option (plans start at $19.99/month).

 Building Your Mailing List